Global and local regulation is helping to concentrate boards’ attention on cyber security risks, according to industry experts.

 “Certainly in financial services we are seeing very swift change within organisations, up to and including board level, in terms of their interest and engagement on cyber, which is really positive and will likely flow through to the rest of the market,” Kernot said.

-According to Telstra’s 2019 Security Report, 45 per cent of CEOs and board of directors have a high or very high involvement in cyber security, 15 per cent of respondents said they brief the board and senior management on cybersecurity weekly and 33 per cent monthly.
+According to Telstra’s 2019 Security Report, 45 per cent of CEOs and board of directors have a high or very high involvement in cybersecurity, with 15 per cent of respondents saying they brief the board and senior management on cybersecurity weekly and 33 per cent monthly.

 Nick Savvides, Chief Technology Officer Asia Pacific at Symantec, says his company has received an increase in requests from boards for cybersecurity briefings.